Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Corbin Carroll At The Plate

-- Among the qualified hitters in MLB action, he ranks 21st in batting average, 26th in on-base percentage, and 17th in slugging.
+- Among the qualified batters, he ranks 27th in batting average, while his on-base percentage ranks 22nd and he is 16th in slugging.

-- Carroll has driven in a run in 43 games this year (35.5%), including 16 games with more than one RBI (13.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Carroll has picked up an RBI in 35.2% of his games this year, with more than one RBI in 13.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.